-The Rapture of the Church – true, biblical or false teaching?
-I read an article in which it is argued that the doctrine of the “Rapture of the Church” is a fake and not older than 200 years.
+Is the rapture of the Church true and biblical or false teaching?
+I read an article in which it is argued that the doctrine of the “Rapture of the Church” is fake and not older than 200 years.

 - the future of the Church and the future of the people of Israel,

-- the great tribulation, that will come from the Antichrist against the people of Israel, and the wrath of God, which is for all the inhabitants of the earth from God,
+- the great tribulation by the Antichrist against the people of Israel, and the wrath of God, which is from God for all the inhabitants of the earth,

 - the Second Coming of the Lord Jesus and the Day of the Lord.

-The first argument in favor of his theory, that the teaching of the Rapture of the Church is false, is that the texts from 1 Thessalonians 4:13-18 and 1 Corinthians 15:51-54, describing the Rapture of the Church, are texts parallel to Matthew 24:29-31.
-The author wrote the following:
+The first argument in favor of his theory that the teaching of rapture of the Church is false is that the texts from 1 Thessalonians 4:13-18 and 1 Corinthians 15:51-54, describing the Rapture of the Church, are texts parallel to Matthew 24:29-31.
+The author wrote the following,

-Jesus said that He will not come on the clouds of heaven, at the sound of the trumpet, to gather the saints till the Great Tribulation.
-All things mentioned in 1 Thessalonians 4:16-17 and 1 Corinthians 15:51, verses that are the basis of the Rapture theory, support what Jesus described as taking place at His Second Coming.
-In these verses, Paul showed what will happen on the Lord’s return to earth.
+Jesus said that He will not come on the clouds of heaven at the sound of the trumpet to gather the saints until the Great Tribulation.
+All things mentioned in 1 Thessalonians 4:16-17 and 1 Corinthians 15:51, the texts that are the basis of the Rapture theory, support what Jesus described will take place at His Second Coming.
+In these verses, Paul showed what will happen when the Lord returns to earth.
 In 1 Thessalonians 4:17, for example, when he says that we will all meet the Lord in the air, the word “meet” has a certain meaning.
 It was used with reference to receiving a person in a high position.
 “It seems that the idea of this word was the welcome to a new dignitary” (Moulton, The New Testament Grammar, Vol.I, p.
 14, Vines Expos, Biblical Dictionary).
-So, when the living will rise to meet the Lord, they will not do so to go to Heaven with Him, but to meet Him and receive Jesus as a dignitary, King of kings, and Lord of lords.
+So when the living will rise to meet the Lord, they will not do so to go to Heaven with Him, but to meet Him and receive Jesus as a dignitary, King of kings and Lord of lords.
 This will happen at His Second Coming.
 At the same time, believers will be transformed so that when they see Him, they will see Him as He is and will be like Him (1 John 3:2).

 How can we be sure that this text is not about the Church?
 There are two points to mention:

-- Before the Second Coming of Jesus on earth, the Church is already in heaven, and it follows the Lord Jesus at His Second Coming (it is not on earth):
+- By the Second Coming of Jesus on earth, the Church will already be in heaven, and she will follow the Lord Jesus at His Second Coming (the Church will not be on earth then):

-- The second important point is that in Matthew 24 the Lord Jesus speaks of some who will be delivered from the great tribulation as God has saved (delivered) Noah from the Flood:
+2. The second important point is that in Matthew 24, the Lord Jesus speaks of some who will be delivered from the great tribulation as God has saved (delivered) Noah from the Flood,

-From this text we see that some who will be on alert and will be faithful and sensible slaves will be “taken” in a time when no one will suspect that the Second Coming of the Lord Jesus is near.
+From this text, we see that some who will be on alert, faithful and sensible slaves will be “taken” in a time when no one will suspect that the Second Coming of the Lord Jesus is near.
 They will be delivered from the great tribulation, as Noah was delivered from the waters of the flood.
-The unbelievers who will be left will have the fate of the hypocrites: They will experience weeping and gnashing of teeth, just as those who had no way of escaping the flood in Noah’s time.
-Another important element that demonstrates that the text of Matthew 24:40-41 speaks of the day of the coming of Jesus Christ for the rapture of the Church, and not the Second Coming of the Lord Jesus on earth, is that no one knows about that day:
+The unbelievers who will be left will have the fate of the hypocrites: they will experience weeping and gnashing of teeth, just as those who had no way of escaping the flood in Noah’s time.
+Another important element that demonstrates that the text of Matthew 24:40-41 speaks of the day of the coming of Jesus Christ being rapture of the Church and not the Second Coming of the Lord Jesus on earth is that no one knows about that day,